Proof (play)

-Proof is a 2000 play by the American playwright David Auburn.
+Proof is a play by the American playwright David Auburn.
 Proof was developed at George Street Playhouse in New Brunswick, New Jersey, during the 1999 Next Stage Series of new plays.
 The play premiered Off-Broadway in May 2000 and transferred to Broadway in October 2000.
-The play won the 2001 Pulitzer Prize for Drama and the Tony Award for Best Play.
+It won the 2001 Pulitzer Prize for Drama and the Tony Award for Best Play.

 Plot

-The play concerns Catherine, the daughter of Robert, a recently deceased mathematical genius in his fifties and professor at the University of Chicago, and her struggle with mathematical genius and mental illness.
+The play focuses on Catherine, the daughter of Robert, a recently deceased mathematical genius in his fifties and professor at the University of Chicago, and her struggle with mathematical genius and mental illness.
 Catherine had cared for her father through a lengthy mental illness.
 Upon Robert's death, his ex-graduate student Hal discovers a paradigm-shifting proof about prime numbers in Robert's office.
 The title refers both to that proof and to the play's central question: Can Catherine prove the proof's authorship?
 Along with demonstrating the proof's authenticity, Catherine also finds herself in a relationship with Hal.
 Throughout, the play explores Catherine's fear of following in her father's footsteps, both mathematically and mentally and her desperate attempts to stay in control.